2: Supplier Risk Assessment

 HMCL monitors 130 ESG parameters based on SEBI's BRSR requirements.
 Significant partners are expected to contribute to the following organizational milestones.

-4.1: Supplier Assessment and Verification: Our robust framework for supplier assessment and verification is designed to systematically evaluate and confirm our suppliers' adherence to Environmental, Social, and Governance (ESG) standards.
-This process encompasses a multi-tiered approach, leveraging both remote and on-site methodologies to ensure comprehensive coverage and accuracy.
+4.1: Supplier Assessment and Verification: Our robust framework encompasses a multi-tiered approach, leveraging both remote and on-site methodologies to ensure comprehensive coverage and accuracy.

 - Desk Assessments: Systematic verification of evidence using a Digital Tool for evidence collection.